iluwatar/java-design-patterns/event-asynchronous/README.md

 ## Intent
-The Event-based Asynchronous Pattern makes available the advantages of multithreaded applications while hiding many of the complex issues inherent in multithreaded design.
+The Event-based Asynchronous Pattern makes available the advantages of multithreaded applications while hiding many of the complex issues inherent in the multithreaded design.
 Using a class that supports this pattern can allow you to:

 1. Perform time-consuming tasks, such as downloads and database operations, "in the background," without interrupting your application.
 2. Execute multiple operations simultaneously, receiving notifications when each completes.